GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 ### Facets
 Faceting is a useful feature of OpenRefine and can help you:
-- get an overview of the data in a project
+- Get an overview of the data in a project
-- get counts of data in specific columns
+- Get counts of data in specific columns
-- help you identify missing, misspelled or inconsistent data.
+- Help you identify missing, misspelled or inconsistent data.

 A common use case for your data might be where you want to know how many times a particular value appears in a column in your data.